theupdateframework/taps/tap1.md

 The Author header lists the names, and optionally the email addresses of all the authors/owners of the TAP.
 The format of the Author header value must be "Random J. User <address@dom.ain>".

-If there are multiple authors, each should be on a separate line following RFC 2822 continuation line conventions.
-Note that personal email addresses in TAPs will be obscured as a defense against spam harvesters.

 The format of a TAP is specified with a Content-Type header.
 The acceptable values are"text/markdown" for Markdown TAPs (see [TAP 2](https://github.com/theupdateframework/taps/blob/master/tap2.md)).
 Markdown ("text/markdown") is the default if no Content-Type header is present.

 The Created header records the date that the TAP was assigned a number and should be in dd-mmm-yyyy format, e.g. 14-Aug-2001.